cvxpy/cvxpy/doc/source/contributing/index.rst

     cone_dims = problem.cone_dims
     c, d, A, b = problem.apply_parameters()

+There's a *lot* to unpack in that small code snippet.
+We'll start by explaining ``constr_map``, then to to ``cone_dims, A, b``.
+The definitions of ``cone_dims, A, b`` have implications for both primal and dual variables.
+We hold off on any dual variable discussion until the primal problem has been explained in detail.

-First we need to explain ``constr_map``.
-This is a dict of lists of CVXPY Constraint objects.
+The variable ``constr_map`` is is a dict of lists of CVXPY Constraint objects.
 The dict is keyed by the references to CVXPY's Zero, NonPos, SOC, PSD, and ExpCone classes.
 The classes model the following constraints:
- - Zero: linear equality constraints: :math:`G x = h`.
+ - Zero: linear equality constraints :math:`G x + h = 0`.
- - NonPos: linear inequality constraints: :math:`G x \leq h`.
+ - NonPos: linear inequality constraints :math:`G x + h \leq 0`.
- - SOC: second order cone constraints.
+ - SOC: second order cone constraints

     .. math::

         (u,v) \in K_{\mathrm{soc}}^n \doteq \{ (x,t) \,:\, \|x\| \leq t \} \subset \mathbb{R}^n \times \mathbb{R}.

- - PSD: linear matrix inequalities of order :math:`n`
+ - PSD: linear matrix inequalities on expressions :math:`X \in \mathbb{R}^{n \times n}`

     .. math::